Our Team

 Call it instinct or uncanny ability: What A Good Dog founder and self-described “canine-compassionate” Mary Remer understands how dogs "work".
 Mary works hard to establish a bond with even the most challenging of canines.
 Her approach is based on her concept of “the Golden Cord of Connection”, a spiritual link from third eye to third eye which enables her to connect with dogs on a deeper level.

 Mary has been an active competitor and title earner in many fields, including Conformation, Agility, Rally, Obedience, Nose Work, and Barn Hunt.
-A nationally renowned Certified Pet Dog Trainer, breeder, and a licensed American Kennel Club judge, Mary has won multiple Best In Shows with her home-bred dogs and has earned titles in a number of venues.
+A nationally renowned Certified Professional Dog Trainer, breeder, and a licensed American Kennel Club judge, Mary has won multiple Best In Shows with her home-bred dogs and has earned titles in a number of venues.
 She has won the breed numerous times as well as placed in the prestigious Terrier Group at the Westminster Kennel Club, and she has had the only Bull Terrier that competed and placed in Agility at Westminster.

 Mary’s expertise has touched many different community organizations.
 She feels honored by her current work overseeing Service Dog and Handler Training for individuals with psychiatric and/or mobility needs at Main Line Deputy Dog (mldd.org).
 In addition to consulting for numerous rescue organizations, Mary’s volunteer work has included working with the most psychologically damaged mill dogs and training volunteers at Main Line Animal Rescue to work with this population.
 A tireless canine advocate, Mary has been a member of the Board of the Morris Animal Refuge and has served multiple terms as a member of the Pennsylvania Dog Law Advisory Board that succeeded in shutting down a number of puppy mills in Pennsylvania.
 A two-term President of the Bull Terrier Club of America, Mary was recognized with the BTCA's highest honor, the Bar Sinister Award.
 Among Mary’s many honors are training the first Bull Terrier certified for search and rescue missions who helped workers on Staten Island immediately following 9/11/2001.